jamesy0ung/si7021-homekit/README.md

 - ESP32-WROOM development board.
 This is the one I used https://www.aliexpress.com/item/1005006888612002.html
 - SI7021 temperature and humidity sensor.
 This is the one I used https://www.aliexpress.com/item/1005006583390274.html
-- Push button for reset functionality (connected to GPIO 0)

 ## Software Dependencies